Administrative Student Programme

 - Coverage by CERN’s comprehensive Health Insurance scheme (the contribution will be automatically deducted from your allowance).

-- 2,5 days of paid leave per month.
+- 2,5 days of paid leave per month (for a contract duration of minimum 4 months).

 Your future Life @CERN